hookdeck/index-all-the-things/tutorial/README.md

     )
 ```

-This finds the document in the database with the matching `replicate_process_id` and updates it with the new status, transcription `text`, and the entire payload.
+This finds the document in the database with the matching `id` and updates it with the new status, transcription `text`, and the entire Replicate response payload.

-If the document wasn't found, log an error and return a `404` response:
+Next, we check to ensure the document was found:

 ```py
     if result is None: